jallanxjallan/hhp/content/scenes/Freeport Divestment.md

 ---
-slug: Scenes:freeport_divestment
-title: Freeport Divestment
-uid: 8ff8e4731ef8
+uid: 2025-08-30-114318
-last-checked: 2025-08-21
+slug: freeport-divestment
 status: 🔳 Placeholder
 queue: false
+tags:
+  - "#landmark-cases"
+type: scene
 ---

-#landmark-cases
+# Freeport Divestment

+## Manuscript

+(Write your draft here...)

+---

+## Prompt

+(Insert API prompt text here...)

-1. On
+On
-2. HHP served as
+HHP served as
-3. The engagement required navigating complex
+The engagement required navigating complex
-4. HHP also supported Freeport in addressing
+HHP also supported Freeport in addressing
-5. The transaction was
+The transaction was
-6. Through strategic legal structuring and advocacy, HHP helped mitigate regulatory and reputational risks, enabling the transaction to close and setting a precedent for future resource-sector divestments in Indonesia.
+Through strategic legal structuring and advocacy, HHP helped mitigate regulatory and reputational risks, enabling the transaction to close and setting a precedent for future resource-sector divestments in Indonesia.